stanulilic/stanleyulili.com-old/_posts/2020-03-04-global-objects-in-nodejs.md

 ## __dirname
-`__dirname` returns the path of directory the script is executing in.
+`__dirname` returns the path of the directory the script is executing in.
 It is not available in the Node.js REPL.

-delete the code in `main.js` and add the following code:
+Remove the code in `main.js` and add the following code:
 ```javascript
 console.log(__dirname);
 ```